In this guide we’re breaking down how to start a phone case business. Do you know that old tale about keeping all your

 Here’s a picture of us at one of the first trade shows we did (and no, we’re not holding hands).
 That’s me on the left, Matt on the right:

 Since starting our phone case business, Case Escape, back in 2013 together, Matt’s gone on to help more than 100+ other people get set up with the equipment they need in order to start a phone case business of their own.

-Many of them are earning well into the four and five-figures each month selling phone cases on sites like Etsy, through other eCommerce channels (like using your own eCommerce website builder to sell from your own site), at in-person events, and otherwise (which we’re talking ALL about in this post).
+Many of them are earning well into the four and five-figures each month selling phone cases on sites like Etsy, through other eCommerce channels (like using your own eCommerce website builder to sell from your own site), at in-person events, and otherwise—which we’re talking ALL about in this post.
 But first…